chriskonnertz/RegEx/README.md

 ```

 Add one ore more comments to the overall regular expression and wrap them in a "comment" expression.
-This expression will not quote its regular expression characters.
+This expression will not automatically  quote its its inner parts.
 ATTENTION: Comments are not allowed to include any closing brackets ( ")" )!
 Quoting them will not work.

 Example result: `(?#This is a comment)`